Teaching Hand & Power Dentistry on Sedated and Non-sedated Horses

 • Testimonials

-EQUINE DENTAL TEXT: Three hundred page full color training text book with over five hundred photos, charts and illustrations.
+EQUINE DENTAL TEXT: EQUINE GNATHOLOGY Four hundred sixteen-page full color training textbook with over 1000 photos, charts and illustrations.

 Including but not limited to the following subjects.